FRRouting/frr/doc/user/bfd.rst

 The following commands are available inside the interface configuration node.

-.. clicmd:: ip ospf bfd
+.. clicmd:: ip ospf bfd [multiplier min-rx-int min-tx-int] [quick]

    Listen for BFD events on peers created on the interface.
 Every time a new neighbor is found a BFD peer is created to monitor the link status for fast convergence.
+   If the quick option is enabled, the BFD session is kept active even after the OSPF neighbor is removed.
+When BFD detects the peer again, OSPF can re-add the neighbor immediately (before learning the router ID) and drive a faster adjacency bring-up.

 .. clicmd:: ip ospf bfd profile BFDPROF

-   Same as command ``ip ospf bfd``, but applies the BFD profile to the sessions it creates or that already exist.
+   Applies the BFD profile to the sessions it creates or that already exist.
+   Only takes effect if ``ip ospf bfd`` command is also present.

 .. _bfd-ospf6-peer-config: